shekgit/JS-Practice/README.md

 5. For Day 5 onwards, interact with the applications directly in the browser
 6. For Day 9, double-click/tap on the image to trigger the like animation
 7. For Day 10, click the button to toggle friend status with color changes
+8. For Day 11, move mouse to see custom cursor with blend effects

 ## Technologies Used
 - HTML5